-Habitat restoration and protection is paramount for Puget Sound fish recovery.
-While challenges remain (development, marine survival, climate change, etc.) significant progress is being made throughout the region in terms of restoration and protection:
+Habitat restoration and protection is paramount for Puget Sound salmon recovery.
+While challenges remain (development, marine survival, climate change, etc.) significant progress is being made throughout the region through restoration and protection:

 While we are making progress in habitat protection and restoration around the Sound, we are continuing to lose valuable salmon habitat in many areas.
 In some watersheds, development is surpassing restoration.
 Success in recovering salmon runs will require both restoring degraded habitat and ramping up protection of functioning habitat.
 The Northwest Indian Fisheries Commission’s State of Our Watersheds report provides information about habitat problems in Puget Sound.
 The report also notes the greatest pressures affecting salmon recovery:

 The Puget Sound Vital Signs report provides information about the health of Puget Sound though indicators and targets representing water, habitat, species and food webs, and human wellbeing.